-I co-founded Doctrine, one of the largest legal search engines, and despite working on a search product for years, ChatGPT blew my mind.
-The underlying technology, commonly referred large language model (LLM), is as revolutionary as the printing press or the internet.
+I co-founded Doctrine, one of the largest AI legal search engines, and despite working on a search product for years, ChatGPT blew my mind.
+The underlying technology, commonly referred to as large language model (LLM), is as revolutionary as the printing press or the internet.

 Thanks for reading Nicolas Bustamante!
 Subscribe for free to receive new posts and support my work.

 I was initially skeptical about yet another wave of AI hype, but the fusion of chat interfaces with LLMs got me excited.